-Mark is co-author of Drawing Ideas®: a hand-generated approach for better design published by Watson-Guptill, a division of Random House.
-An international speaker and workshop leader, he also conducts Drawing Ideas® workshops in conference and business contexts where he makes design drawing methods and visual thinking techniques accessible to a broader audience and demonstrates strategies for using sketching to foster collaboration in design processes.
-He served as the co-chair for the design community of CHI2009 in Boston and co-chair for the studios and workshops track for TEI 2016: 10th International Conference on Tangible, Embedded and Embodied Interaction.
+Mark is also co-author of Drawing Ideas®: a hand-drawn approach for better design published in 2013 as the first design book of Watson-Guptill, a division of Penguin-Random House (now Ten Speed Press/The Crown Publishing Group).
+Currently in its third printing, Drawing Ideas is headed to Mandarin and Spanish versions and has become a staple textbook for design drawing.
+An international speaker and workshop leader, he conducts Drawing Ideas® workshops in conference and business contexts where he makes design drawing methods and visual thinking techniques accessible to a broader audience and demonstrates strategies for using sketching to foster collaboration in design processes.
+In this capacity he has conducted over 60 workshops with Fortune 500 companies, independent design and technology firms, academic programs, and conferences.

 He has published papers and articles on the language of designed artifacts, inclusive/universal design, visual “noise” in product design, tangible interaction, UX, and methodologies of visualization.
 Mark was also a contributing author for UX Magazine writing key articles that connected the emerging field of interaction design to foundational design practices.
 As a strong advocate for design within the tech communities, Mark served as the co-chair for the design community of CHI2009 in Boston and co-chair for the studios and workshops track for TEI 2016: 10th International Conference on Tangible, Embedded and Embodied Interaction (Netherlands) where he amplified the presence of design practice and pedagogy at the intersection with computation.